lovelypeach/my-awesome-flutter/README.md

 * [date_format](https://pub.dev/packages/date_format) - A simple API to format dates.
 Provides various constants to build Date format string.
 Use `formatDate` method to format date according to format string.
 * [intl](https://pub.dev/packages/intl) - Contains code to deal with internationalized/localized messages, date and number formatting and parsing, bi-directional text, and other internationalization issues.
+* [Intl_translation](https://pub.dev/packages/intl_translation) - Contains code to deal with internationalized/localized messages, date and number formatting and parsing, bi-directional text, and other internationalization issues.

 ## Layout